Sandbox backends

 BackendUsed forModes supportedCold-startPool supportStatus

-Mode × Backend compatibility matrix
+Mode × backend compatibility

 Every workflow's requires_sandbox_mode must be supported by at least one available worker's backend.